 The point is to throw the knife the way you would throw a spear so that you would get little to no rotation.

 The huge advantage to this throw is that you don’t have to worry how far you are from the target or how many rotations you need to have before the knife hit the target.
 You just throw and pray that it sticks.
+A knife sharpener plays an important role on this for sure.

 This throw, just like the one shown above, just requires practice, patience, and persistence (the Three P’s of Life!).